Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ## Code

-The following blogs/tutorials complimented my learning for this project
+The following blogs/tutorials complimented my learning for this project:

 ## Media